 Moses was worried.
-Who would lead the Israelites after his death?
+Who would lead the Jewish people after his death?

 Joshua’s appointment to replace Moses was clearly a critical point in the spiritual and political development of the Jewish people.
 Every aspect of this sensitive transition was significant.

 We read that God commanded Moses to “lay your hand” on Joshua.
 The Torah testifies that Moses did as he was commanded.
-But in fact, Moses placed both of his hands on his disciple.
+In fact, Moses placed both of his hands on his disciple.
 What is the significance of this change?

 The Jewish people require two types of leadership.
-Like any other nation, they need leadership in worldly matters — economic, societal, political, and military.
+Like any other nation, they need leaders in worldly matters: economic, societal, political, and military.
 In addition, as bearers of God’s Torah, they require spiritual guidance.
-Capable leadership will lead to success in both areas, revealing the greatness of Israel.
-All will recognize the wisdom and the beauty of their ways, as befits a special people who enlighten the world with spiritual knowledge and holiness.
+Capable leadership will lead to success in both spheres, revealing the greatness of Israel.
+All will recognize the wisdom and beauty of their ways, as befits a special people who enlighten the world with spiritual knowledge and holiness.

 In his plea before God, Moses referred to the people both as “the community” and as “God’s community.”
-Moses requested that they have a leader for all of their needs, both material — as any community — and spiritual — as ‘God’s community.’
+Moses requested that they have a leader in all spheres, both material — as any community — as well as spiritual — as “God’s community.”

-The question is: can these two areas be combined under the guidance of one leader?
-Or is it necessary to divide them into two positions — one leader to govern the nation’s material needs, and a second leader for spiritual direction?
+The question is: can both of these areas be combined under the guidance of a single leader?
+Or perhaps it is necessary to create two positions: one leader to govern the nation’s material needs, and a second for spiritual direction.

-Clearly, if there is not conflict between the two positions, it is preferable to limit the number of leaders.
-King Solomon described the instability of a country ruled by multiple authorities: “Because of the sin of a land, its princes are many; but with a man of understanding and expertise, its stability will long continue” (Proverbs 28:2).
+Clearly, if there is no conflict between the two functions, it is preferable to limit the number of leaders.
+King Solomon described the instability generated by multiple authorities: “Because of the sin of a land, its princes are many; but with a man of understanding and expertise, its stability will long continue” (Proverbs 28:2).

 The answer — whether spiritual and worldly leadership should be combined into one position — depends upon the state of the nation and the world.
 When God’s unity is manifest, and the entire world enjoys God’s beneficence, then anything contributing to the world’s advance is directly connected to God’s will.
 With material progress, the spirit gains understanding and insight.
 As the Talmud teaches, “All of your builders will be taught of God” (Berachot 64a, based on Isaiah 54:13).
 Those who literally build up the world, in all of its aspects, will be granted enlightenment and wisdom.
 All occupied in advancing the world will be carrying out the will of their Creator.
 In their actions, they cleave to God’s holiness, just like the holiness associated with performing mitzvot and studying Torah, which are directly and truly the will of God.